bingtimren/typescript-validation-study/README.md

 Comment:

 Didn't finish this research.
 Mongoose is too tightly coupled with mongodb.
 Did not find a way to validate data without attempt to save it.
 Not a suitable candidate.

+## Conclusion

+For Json schema based, ajv is a good choice.
+Also it's much more [popular](https://www.npmtrends.com/ajv-vs-joi-vs-yup-vs-io-ts) then the other options.
+However JSON schema is more verbose than, and a bit more difficult to work with (still ok) than schema defined with codes.

+JOI and YUP are very similar.
+Both define schema with codes, that has good typescript support (code assist).
+They are both very easy to work with.
+YUP claim to be leaner and more front-end friendly.

+IO-TS is very functional programming inclined.
+In fact it's nearly impossible to work with IO-TS without working with FP-TS and to understand some concepts of functional programming.

 ## Maybe one day......